 Lyndi explains that these types of repositories are great for brainstorming meetings, when someone inquires about ideas that they had wanted to do in the past but never got around to implementing.
 Instead of being tasked with remembering old ideas on the spot, Lyndi just scrolls down this list to see if any are relevant to the current discussion.
 Or as she calls it, “freeing up brain space.”

 Just like project tasks, it’s important to document fleeting, yet fruitful ideas to be used as resources later in future projects or strategies.

 Do not fear the “On Hold” list.
 There are lots of reasons why projects get bottlenecked, and it’s important to identify that there is a reason they aren’t getting done.
 Instead of letting these cards sit stagnantly in other lists, drag them to an “On Hold” area.

 One of the most effective ways to utilize the “On Hold” list is to address these cards during one on one meetings.
-Instead of interrupting someone’s workflow in the office or on a chat channel, save these items for the next sit down.
+Instead of interrupting someone’s productive work session in the office or on a chat channel, save these items for the next sit down.
 It’s a good place to reference when it’s time to fix issues.

 Stay Sane And Empower Your Team